-The conference is an event where Pagans can celebrate, learn, and enjoy together.
+The conference is an event where Pagans can celebrate, learn and enjoy together.
 In addition to a programme of speakers, we have a number of stalls selling Pagan-related goods and these are a very popular part of what we offer to our audience.

 The conference is usually attended by about 250 people.
 The stalls are situated in the main conference room where the talks take place.
 We have room for an absolute maximum of eighteen stalls.

-Our priority is to provide stalls that sell hand-made or similar goods made by Pagan crafts-people, with an emphasis on those from the South West, as we like to support our local community.
+Our priority is, therefore, to provide stalls which sell hand-made or similar goods made by Pagan craftspeople, with an emphasis on those from the South West, as we like to support our local community.
 We tend not to have stalls from New Age or Pagan retail shops, as our audience can access these locally.
-People are looking for unique, Pagan items, which they can only find at the conference.
+People are looking for unique, Pagan items which they can only find at the conference.
 General, “festival” type goods do not sell well; again, people can get them elsewhere.
-We try to avoid anything that obviously damages Mother Earth, or is clearly unfairly traded.
+We try to avoid anything which obviously damages Mother Earth, or which is clearly unethical or unfairly traded.
 We cannot sell food or alcohol for licensing reasons and any herbal/ cosmetic/ bath etc products must come with a complete list of ingredients so as to avoid any allergy issues.
 We are looking for things that are special to the conference and clearly Pagan-related.
 Goods for sale should be of good quality, well-made and safe.

 Over the years, hand-made goods on sale have included jewellery, ceramics, wood carving, clothes (including robes and cloaks), soap, candles, incense, fragrances, plants and herbs, all manner of textile items, paintings, prints, cards, calendars, hand-made notebooks, leather work, pyrography, sculptures, rare second hand books and Pagan collectibles and much, much more.
 We are open to all kinds of good ideas.

 It is important to be realistic.
-There will be about 250 people in the audience, and although many of them save up for the conference and really enjoy some retail therapy, they don’t have unlimited buying power.
+There will be up to 250 people in the audience, and although many of them save up for the conference and really enjoy some retail therapy, they don’t have unlimited buying power.
 We hope our stallholders all do well, but please don’t come with unrealistic expectations of making thousands and thousands of pounds.
 It is useful to bring goods with a range of prices; if you sell mainly high-value items, try to include some smaller inexpensive things as well.

-Applying for a stall for 2019
+Applying for a stall.

-For new stall holders
+For new stallholders